KILTprotocol/web3-login-demo/README.md

 # web3-login-demo

 This project demonstrates how to enable **login using KILT Protocol**.
+It is an educational project, everything is broken down to little steps and has explanations to eaise your understanding.

 During the login procedure, the user is required to present a credential.
 You can decide which credentials to accept.